persalys/persalys/python/doc/examples/examples.rst

 ''''''''''''''''''''''''''''''''''''''''

-To define the physical model, choose **New analytical physical model** in the contextual menu (right click) of the OTStudy in the study tree.
+To define the physical model, choose **New analytical physical model** in the context menu (right click) in the study tree.

 .. image:: contextual_menu_otstudy.png
     :align: center